 Now that you’re venturing out in rain or shine, you have to brave the elements.
 Though your little one is snug as a bug in a rug in your stroller with a canopy, a rain shield and even probably one of the amazing 7 A.M.
 Enfant sleeping bag blankies, what about mom?
 When we would venture out into the rain, I was stuck trying to push the stroller and hold an umbrella over my head.
 Enter the Mumbrella, which provides hands-free cover from the rain and UV protection from the sun for the person pushing the stroller.
 Because moms are people, too!
 The universal clamp fits most stroller handles up to a diameter of 1.5.”
 I leave it clipped on all the time and just lay it down against the side of my stroller so I’m always prepared!

 Before my daughter was born, I wanted organic everything.
 Fast forward to when she was born and all I wanted was the diapers with the blue line to tell me when she was wet.
 Now that I have learned to tell when she is wet sans blue line and have a smidge more time on my hands, I did some research about conventional diapers and how unhealthy they are.
 They can be filled with carcinogens and toxic PVCs.
 Do you know what that is?
-Well, neither did I. But now that I’m more of an expert at diapers and determining when they are wet, I am confident enough to use the unbleached ones without the easy indicator.
-And you can too, because you’re super woman.
-I recommend Babyganics Organic Diapers, which still have a wetness indicator (though it’s pretty faint) without the carcinogens and toxic PVCs.
-I also like Bambo, another excellent brand.
+Well, neither did I. I recommend Bambo diapers.
+They are the best.
+Babyganics Organic Diapers, are good too and still have a wetness indicator (though it’s pretty faint).
+I

 The Perfect Babyfood Maker